Equi Fernández: Bayer Leverkusen

 On September 1, 2025, Fernández moved to Germany and signed with Bundesliga club Bayer Leverkusen.
 Later that month, on 13 September, he made his debut in a 3–1 victory over Eintracht Frankfurt, receiving a red card in the stoppage time.

 International career

 Fernández was called up for the Argentina U17 then coached by Pablo Aimar to play the 2019 South American Championship in Peru, where the national side crowned champions.
 He also played for Argentina in the 2019 FIFA U-17 World Cup held in Brazil.

-On 13 December 2023, Ezequiel Fernández made his debut for the Argentina U23 in 3–0 friendly match victory against Ecuador U23.
+On 13 December 2023, Fernández made his debut for the Argentina U23 in 3–0 friendly match victory against Ecuador U23.
 Fernández was also a member of the Argentina national under-23 football team that played at the 2024 CONMEBOL Pre-Olympic Tournament and qualified for the 2024 Summer Olympics men's football tournament in France.

 Fernández competed at the 2024 Summer Olympics.
 He was one of the key players of Argentina, where he scored a goal against Iraq.